ipspace/blog/content/posts/2021/11/multi-threaded-routing-daemons.md

 {{<note info>}}The benefits of being able to jump it at any time and get a small job done are even higher once we start talking about almost-real-time stuff like BFD.{{</note>}}

-Coming back to FRR: according to [kernel threads documentation](http://docs.frrouting.org/projects/dev-guide/en/latest/process-architecture.html#kernel-thread-wrapper), they went way beyond the _neighbors + updates_ separation -- just look at how many threads in the **show thread cpu** printout have BGP in their name.
+Coming back to FRR: according to [process architecture documentation](http://docs.frrouting.org/projects/dev-guide/en/latest/process-architecture.html), they split BGP functionality into three threads: an I/O thread, a keepalive processing thread, and a _rest of the stuff_ thread.

 ### Performance!